-Human Rights Foundation, headed by Chairman Garry Kasparov, demanded that Goldman Sachs Group Inc. (GS) end a consulting agreement with the Russian government led by President Vladimir Putin.
+Human Rights Foundation, headed by Chairman Garry Kasparov, demanded that Goldman Sachs Group Inc. (GS:US) end a consulting agreement with the Russian government led by President Vladimir Putin.

 “Goldman Sachs’s deal with Putin ranks among the worst examples ever of a company seeking to bolster its profits by laundering the financial reputation of a country led by a corruptly elected despot,” Kasparov, the former chess champion and leader of Russia’s Solidarity opposition group, said in a statement.
 “By doing business with Putin, Goldman Sachs is acting as an enemy of free enterprise and economic freedom.”